bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 ## Editions

-Bonita is provided in five different editions: Community, Teamwork, Efficiency, Performance and Enterprise.
+Until 2019 Bonita was provided in four different editions: Community, Teamwork, Efficiency and Performance.
+Since 2019 Bonita is only provided in two editions : Community and Enterprise.

 ## Getting started